 Verdict: use it if you value anonymity and don’t mind paying more for it; be careful if meeting in real life.

-Congratulations, you’re now the proud owner of bitcoin!
+Congratulations, you now have all the tools to become a proud owner of bitcoin or ethereum.

-If your bitcoin were sent to a web wallet on a third party service, make sure you withdraw it to the wallet you set up.
-Now you can simply hold onto your bitcoin (it is a great store of value), trade it for another cryptocurrency, of spend it on goods and services.
+If your coins were sent to a web wallet on a third party service, make sure you withdraw it to the wallet you set up.
+Now you can simply hold onto them (crypto is a great store of value), trade it for another cryptocurrency, of spend it on goods and services.

 Alternatively, you could open a CloudBet account and start betting on a huge range of sports markets or playing in our exciting bitcoin casino, where your initial investment could turn into something much greater.

-It must also be noted that whilst this guide should be of universal help to you bitcoin buyers out there, some countries do have have their own peculiar ways in which one can buy bitcoin.
+It must also be noted that whilst this guide should be of universal help to you bitcoin buyers out there, some countries do have have their own peculiar ways in which one can buy bitcoin or ethereum.
 Here at Cloudbet we strive to keep you updated, so if you're from one of the following countries, check out these articles for a more localised approach: